You may have heard of rocker-bottom shoes and even seen them at shoe and retail stores.

 How Do Rocker Bottom Shoes Work?

-The bowing causes the feet to not sit flat on the surface.
+The bowing causes the feet not to sit flat on the surface.
 This means additional muscles are put to work to provide proper balance when standing, walking, jogging, or running.
 The effect is two-fold.

 Because the feet are not flat, it provides extra flexibility for those with some joint loss of motion.